-After your Fair Hearing request is received by MOAHR, you will get a letter telling you the date, time, and place of your hearing.
+After your Fair Hearing request is received by MAHS, you will get a letter telling you the date, time, and place of your hearing.
 Hearings are usually conducted over the phone, but you can request that your hearing be conducted in person.

-MOAHR must give you an answer in writing within 90 calendar days of when it gets your request for a Fair Hearing.
-If you qualify for an expedited Fair Hearing, MOAHR must give you an answer within 72 hours.
-However, if MOAHR needs to gather more information that may help you, it can take up to 14 more calendar days.
+MAHS must give you an answer in writing within 90 calendar days of when it gets your request for a Fair Hearing.
+If you qualify for an expedited Fair Hearing, MAHS must give you an answer within 72 hours.
+However, if MAHS needs to gather more information that may help you, it can take up to 14 more calendar days.

-After you get the MOAHR final decision, you have 30 calendar days from the date of the decision to file a request for rehearing/reconsideration and/or to file an appeal with the Circuit Court.
+Following receipt of the MAHS final decision, you have 30 calendar days from the date of the decision to file a request for rehearing/reconsideration and/or to file an appeal with the Circuit Court.